 Guidance on FIFRA 24(c) Registrations

-This document culminates the efforts of the 24(c) Center for Excellence to streamline the process, to empower the states to reduce risks and to clarify EPA's position on important policy issues.
+This guidance is intended to empower the states in operating under authority of the 24(c) provision and to clarify EPA's position on important policy issues.
 This guidance document is not intended to replace the §24(c) regulations at 40 CFR part 162, rather to clarify the regulations and to provide additional guidance.
 Specifically, this document describes the states' and EPA's roles in the 24(c) registration process, how states should submit notifications and EPA's position on numerous issues.
 Finally, this guidance document is intended to empower the states to operate as independently as possible to reduce the resources EPA uses to review 24(c) applications and to assure the public that no unreasonable adverse effects will occur from 24(c) registrations.

 Please note that this document is intended solely as guidance and does not represent final agency action.
 It is not intended, nor can it be relied upon, to create any rights enforceable by any party in litigation with the United States.
 EPA officials may decide to follow the guidance provided in this document, or to act at variance with such guidance, based on analysis of specific circumstances raised by a given 24(c) action.